Configuration includes project settings, environment variables, frontmatter, SDK modes, and checkpoint/resume for caching LLM call results.

 Scoped environment:

-The env block creates a child environment.
+The box block creates a child environment.
 Variables defined inside don't leak out, but the block can access parent scope variables.

 var @input = "test"